 - Manual: A manual distraction requires a driver to take one or both hands off the wheel.
 Reaching for an item in the car, programming a GPS device, or picking up a drink are all examples of manual distractions.

 - Cognitive: These types of distractions take a driver’s concentration off the road.
-Daydreaming, talking to passengers, road rage, and driving while intoxicated is considered cognitive distractions.
+Daydreaming, talking to passengers, road rage, and driving while intoxicated are considered cognitive distractions.

 Beware of the triple threat: Texting while driving combines all three types of distracted driving.
 When a driver texts, they reach for their phone (manual distraction), take their eyes off the road to read the message (visual distraction), and must process the message and compose a response (cognitive distraction).